eskil/authed_app/README.md

      resources "/users", UserController, only: [:show, :new, :create] resources "/sessions", SessionController, only: [:new, :create, :delete] get "/public", PublicController, :index
-+    get "/info", InfoController, :index end
++    get "/private", PrivateController, :index end

    # Other scopes may use custom stacks.